joshbeard/joshbeard.me-website/now.md

 This is my [now page](https://nownownow.com/about).

-This is what I'm doing as of December 6, 2022:
+This is what I'm doing as of May 23, 2023:

 ```ascii-art-right
  ███████   ██████  ███     ██